dojo/docs/dojox/widget/Toaster.rst

   - error
   - warning
   - message

--in decreasing order of severity.
+- in decreasing order of severity.

 .. cv-compound::